osoekawaitlab/envresolve/docs/adr/0014-importlib-lazy-import.md

 - Importing `envresolve` no longer requires the Azure SDK.
 - Developers receive clear instructions on how to enable Azure functionality.
+- Custom exception allows clients to handle provider registration errors separately from other errors (catch `ProviderRegistrationError` specifically or all envresolve errors via `EnvResolveError`).
 - Unit tests can patch `importlib.import_module` to simulate missing dependencies.

 ### Concerns